Azure/azure-sdk-for-js/sdk/containerregistry/container-registry/README.md

 const { DefaultAzureCredential } = require("@azure/identity");

 async function main() {
+  // endpoint should be in the form of "https://myregistryname.azurecr.io"
-  // Get the service endpoint from the environment const endpoint = process.env.REGISTRY_ENDPOINT;
+  // where "myregistryname" is the actual name of your registry const endpoint = process.env.REGISTRY_ENDPOINT;
-  // Create a new ContainerRegistryClient const client = new ContainerRegistryClient(endpoint, new DefaultAzureCredential());
+  const client = new ContainerRegistryClient(endpoint, new DefaultAzureCredential());

   console.log("Listing repositories");